won1k/cs205/README.md

 Parallelization of Poisson Blending
 ===================================
-By Jason Ting, Ryan Lee, Alex Lehman
+By Won (Ryan) Lee, Alex Lehman, and Jason Ting

 Final Project for Computer Science 205, Fall 2013
 -------------------------------------------------